ThymoBruce/ThymoBruce/README.md

 - 👀 I’m interested in web development, photography and videography
 - 🌱 I’m currently learning software development as a student
 - 💞️ I’m looking to collaborate on web development projects focussed around helping people
-- 📫 How to reach me IG: @thymobruce , Email: robenthymo@gmail.com
+- 📫 How to reach me IG: @thymobruce , Email: admin@thymobruce.nl